🌐 Cliquez ici pour la version française

 - Visit the IRS website

-- Fill out Form SS-4
+- Complete the online Form SS-4 application

 - Receive your EIN immediately after submission